ibm-cloud-docs/event-notifications/en-email-templates.md

 # Email Templates
 {: #en-email-templates}

-There are 2 types of Email templates that is supported by {{site.data.keyword.en_short}}:
+There are 2 types of Email templates that are supported by {{site.data.keyword.en_short}}:

    * **Custom Email notification**: Provide a subject and construct the body.
 Include a placeholder for inserting the unsubscribe text, along with the unsubscription URL.
 This placeholder, represented as `{{ibmen_unsubscription}}`, is used to substitute the unsubscription URL.